Tinnitus is thought to affect 50 million Americans. It usually occurs after the age of 50 years, but children and adolescents can experience it, too.

-- Pain or jaw clicking?
+- Is there any pain or jaw clicking?

 - Have you had a recent illness or injury?

-Hearing aids are a common type of sound therapy; they amplify environmental sounds and redirect attention to those noises instead of the tinnitus.
+Hearing aids are a common type of sound therapy.
+They amplify environmental sounds and redirect attention to those noises instead of the tinnitus.

 Tinnitus retraining therapy (TRT) involves retraining the auditory system to accept the abnormal sounds of tinnitus as natural rather than disruptive.

 This therapy's success is proportionate to the severity of the tinnitus and the individual's overall mental health.
-Follow-up studies suggest around 80 percent of individuals obtained some relief of their tinnitus with TRT.

 Follow-up studies suggest that TRT provides relief for around 80 percent of people with tinnitus.